Combining Facial Videos and Biosignals for Stress Estimation During Driving: Methodology

 \subsection{Transformer Temporal Modeling}

 While the preceding analysis uses classical statistical tools to study facial dynamics and stress, such methods are limited in modeling complex temporal patterns and multimodal interactions.
 Our approach follows the pipeline in Fig.~\ref{fig:conceptualframework}, combining Transformer encoders with attention pooling for stress prediction.
-Signals are temporally aligned, cleaned to ensure monotonic timestamps, and segmented into non-overlapping 9\,s windows.
+Signals are temporally aligned, cleaned to ensure monotonic timestamps, and segmented into non-overlapping 9\,s windows, which outperformed shorter, longer, and overlapping alternatives in our validation experiments.

 Let $\mathbf{x}^{d}_{s,p,w}(t)\in\mathbb{R}^{F_0}$ denote the per-frame 3D facial parameters for subject $s$, phase $p$, window $w$, and time index $t$, extracted from drive $d\in\{\mathrm{MD},\mathrm{ND}\}$.
 Each frame comprises expression coefficients $\mathbf{exp}(t)$ and pose parameters $\mathbf{pose}(t)$, and first-order temporal differences $\Delta \mathbf{x}^{d}_{s,p,w}(t)=\mathbf{x}^{d}_{s,p,w}(t)-\mathbf{x}^{d}_{s,p,w}(t-1)$ for $t=2,\dots,T$, which capture facial motion dynamics.
 Accordingly, the frame-level visual sequence consists of: